Alma Deutscher: Compositional method, style and aesthetics

-Deutscher has repeatedly stated her determination to write beautiful music and bring back harmony to modern classical music.
+From a young age, Deutscher has repeatedly stated her determination to compose beautiful music and bring back melody and harmony to modern classical music.
 In a press conference of the Carinthischer Sommer Music Festival in 2017, which featured Deutscher's violin and piano concertos, she made a public statement about her style, her love of melody, and her musical aesthetics: "Why music should be beautiful".
 She explained that many people have told her that beautiful melodies are not acceptable in classical music of the twenty-first century, because music must reflect the complexity and ugliness of the modern world.
 "But I think that these people just got a little bit confused.
 If the world is so ugly, then what's the point of making it even uglier with ugly music?".
 She then cited the lullaby by Richard Strauss as her earliest inspiration for creating beauty.
-In another interview, she explained: "Melody is the essence of [all] music – this is not just my own musical aesthetics, it's the aesthetics of almost everyone, young and old.
+In another interview, she explained: "Melody is the essence of music – this is not just my own musical aesthetics, it's the aesthetics of almost everyone, young and old.
 It's not a great secret that the most loved pieces of music are the ones with the best tunes."

-In 2019, Deutscher told The New York Times: "Lots of people have been telling me that if I want to grow up, I have to compose music that will reflect the ugliness of the modern world.
-I don't want to do this.
-I want to compose music that I find beautiful."

-In 2022 she told The Times: "It is extremely easy to create ugliness – that needs no talent.
-But to create beauty?
-That is a challenge."
-She said she resisted pressure from the classical music establishment to compose ugly modernist music because "I don't want to inflict misery on my audience or myself".
-"People who push noise down the throats of audiences and pass that off as music that only educated people can understand – these are the people killing classical music".

-In a speech at the Vienna State Opera in October 2019, on the occasion of receiving the European Culture Prize (and on the eve of Britain's rancorous withdrawal from the European Union), Deutscher said: "Until now, I have always composed melodies and harmonies just as they pour out from my heart.
-But I have often been told that as a modern composer, I'll soon have to forget my melodies, and concentrate on dissonance, as befits our modern age.
-But maybe this award today means that a more tolerant age is dawning, when melody and beauty will once again be permitted.
-Perhaps this is a message that there is more to European Culture than just dissonance.
+She has elaborated on this theme in interviews with The New York Times in 2019 and The Times in 2022, as well as in a speech at the Vienna State Opera in 2019, on the occasion of receiving the European Culture Prize, where she said: "there is more to European Culture than just dissonance.
 Perhaps there is also a place in European Culture for harmony."
+In an interview with German Radio after the premiere of her third opera in 2023, Deutscher explained: "So that an art form stays alive and doesn't become a museum of holy relics, you always need something new and fresh.
+But you need new music which speaks to people, which moves them, which brings them solace, which entertains them".